-The IrDA connector (CN6) can be configured to support wireless infrared module, with this module and application software such as laplink or Win95 Direct Cable connection, user can transfer files to or from laptops, notebooks, PDA and printers.
+The IrDA connector (CN6) can be configured to support wireless infrared module.
+With this module and software such as laplink or Win95 Direct Cable connection, user can transfer files to or from laptops, notebooks, PDA and printers.
 This connector supports HPSIR (115.2Kbps, 2 meters), ASK-IR (56Kbps) and Fast IR (4Mbps, 2 meters).

 Install infrared module onto IrDA connector and enable infrared function from BIOS setup.
-Make sure to have correct orientation when you plug onto IrDA connector (CN6).
+But please make sure to have correct orientation when you plug onto IrDA connector (CN6).

-IrDa connector (CN6)
+IrDa Connector (CN6)

 Pin Signal

 1 Vcc

 2 FIrRx

 3 IrRx

 4 GND

 5 IrTx

-Display connectors (CN7, CN9)
+Display Connectors (CN7, CN9)

-The mainboard's PCL SVGA interface can drive conventional CRT displays and is capable of driving a wide range of flat panel displays, including electroluminescent (EL), gas plasma, passive LCD, and active LCD displays.
-The board has two connectors to support these displays, one for standard CRT VGA monitors and one for flat panel displays.
+The mainboard's PCI SVGA interface can drive conventional CRT displays and a wide range of flat panel displaysat the same time, including electroluminescent (EL), gas plasma, passive LCD, and active LCD displays.
+The board has two connectors to support these displays, one for standard CRT VGA monitors and the other for flat panel displays.

-VGA display connector (CN9)
+VGA Display Connector (CN9)